 Meet the standards for Florida No. 1 or better, as set out in Grades and Standards for Nursery Plants, Parts I and II, Department of Agriculture, State of Florida.
 Root ball sizes on all transplanted plant materials shall also comply with state standards.

 2. Native varieties

-At least 75 percent of the trees and 50 percent of the shrubs used to comply with the requirements of this section shall be native Florida species, identified in Appendix F: Recommended Plant Lists.
+At least 75 percent of the trees and 50 percent of the shrubs used to comply with the requirements of this section shall be native Florida species.

 3. Trees and Palms